When you sent a message, a header will apply to the message. Most don't know…

 Check for a DWORD entry named Release.
 If it exists, then you have .NET Framework 4.5 or later installed.
 Its value is a release key that corresponds to a particular version of the .NET Framework.
 In the following figure, for example, the value of the Release entry is 528049.
 The release key for .NET Framework 4.8 is 528040.
-This means that the system is running .NET Framework 4.8.
+It means that the system is running .NET Framework 4.8.

 To determine whether a minimum version of the .NET Framework is present, use the smallest RELEASE DWORD value for that version.
 See the table list below.

-Check the .NET Framework version through PowerShell
+Check .NET Framework version with PowerShell

 Run PowerShell as administrator.
 Run the following command.